-The Delta SkyMiles Gold American Express Card is the best card for travelers who fly Delta but aren’t concerned about earning elite status.
+The Delta SkyMiles Gold American Express Card is the best Delta card for those who fly Delta but aren’t concerned about earning elite status.
 Cardholders receive free checked bags for up to eight people traveling on the same itinerary.
 With checked bag fees of $30 per person each way, these savings can really add up.
 A family of four can save $240 on a round-trip flight.

 While flying on Delta, you’ll also receive priority boarding in the Main Cabin 1 group.
 In-flight purchases receive a 20% statement credit.
 Plus, there are no foreign transaction fees on international purchases.

-New applicants will receive 35,000 Delta SkyMiles as a welcome bonus with this card when they make $1,000 in purchases within the first three months.
+For a limited time, new applicants will receive 70,000 Delta SkyMiles as a welcome bonus with this card when they make $2,000 in purchases within the first three months.
 Cardholders also earn 2x miles per dollar spent on purchases with Delta and at restaurants and U.S. supermarkets.
 All other purchases earn one mile per dollar.

 The annual fee of $99 is waived the first year, so you can try out this card’s benefits before having to pay a fee.
 Each year that you spend $10,000, you’ll receive a $100 Delta flight credit towards a future flight purchase.
 When you earn this benefit, your net cost for the Delta SkyMiles Gold American Express Card is effectively zero.